-Official Transcripts from most recent school attended (High School, College & Trade School to date).
+Official Transcripts from most recent school attended (High School, College & Trade School to date) if available.

-Two letters of recommendation are required.
-One letter must be from a current or previous teacher and one personal letter from a non-relative.
+Two personal letters of recommendation are required.
+For recent high school graduates or recent college attendees, one of those letters needs to be from a current or previous teacher.
+Letters should be from a non-relative.

-Applicant’s one-page essay describing “Your reason for choosing your desired profession”, and “How your involvement with the Morgan horse breed has enhanced your life.”
+Applicant needs to include a one page essay describing “Your reason for choosing your desired profession”, and “How your involvement with the Morgan horse breed has enhanced your life”.

 I can hear your laugh, coming deep from your belly.
 It was so easy to make you laugh.
 I can hear your cry, whether from frustration or a sad movie.
 You had a big heart that felt strong emotions.
 I can hear you cough, the constant struggle it took to get air to your lungs too often.
 I can hear your voice talking about our dreams in this life, the sound of determination and strength.
 I can hear you yelling at a horse because he stepped on your foot, then the next minute laughing and leaning forward in the saddle like a jockey galloping through the desert without a care in the world.
 I can hear the sound of your vest machine, 3 times a day- every day.
 I can hear the sound of the nebulizer and hear you trying to talk with it in your mouth.
 I think only I could understand your mumbles.
 I can remember how competitive you were with those board games I was so bad at, they kept us busy and distracted during the hospital stays.
 I remember how bad you wanted to have a normal life, but you were so much better than a normal person.
 And you made everyone around you a better person.
 You touched the lives of every family member, friend, doctor, nurse, and every animal you met.
 Even people who never met you- you made an impact.
 Most importantly I can feel your hugs.
 You were freakishly strong when it came to those hugs.
 I will always cherish those hugs.
 I am so lucky to have spent my childhood with you.
 For the good and the bad, the happy and the sad and every little thing in between.
 I’m feeling very angry because life is not fair and I wish you were still here.
 That anger fuels me to live my life for you.
 I will cherish every day and do my best to live a full life for you just how you taught me to.
 Every time I sit on a horse, I will ride for you.
 Every time I take a breath, I will breathe for you.
 You are irreplaceable, not a day will go by that I don’t miss you.
 You have always been and will always be my sister, my best friend, my lobster.
 I love you.
 Rest, and breathe easy.